"Safe reporting" of crime for victims and witnesses with irregular migration status in the USA and Europe

 Overview

-This research and knowledge-exchange project explores law, policy and practices surrounding the reporting of crime by irregular migrants in the USA and four European countries (Belgium, Italy, Spain and the Netherlands); and assesses the legal and political “replicability” of relevant experiences from the USA in European contexts.
+This research and knowledge-exchange project explores law, policy, and practices regarding the reporting of crime by irregular migrants in the USA and four European countries (Belgium, Italy, Spain, and the Netherlands).
+It assesses the legal and political "replicability" of relevant US experiences in European contexts.

-The project focuses on national and local “firewall” measures allowing “safe reporting” for victims or witnesses with irregular migration status (i.e. measures enabling irregular migrants to report crime without exposing themselves to immigration enforcement).
+The project focuses on national and local "firewall" measures that enable "safe reporting" by victims or witnesses with irregular migration status (i.e., measures that allow irregular migrants to report crime without exposing themselves to immigration enforcement).

 The project ultimately aims to:

-• provide authoritative evidence and analysis on policies and best-practices enabling and encouraging “safe reporting” in Europe and the USA.
+• Provide authoritative evidence and analysis on policies and best practices that enable and encourage “safe reporting” in Europe and the USA.

-• facilitate knowledge-exchange between European and US policymakers, and foster a debate over the opportunity of replicating best-practices across different national and local settings.
+• Facilitate knowledge exchange between European and US policymakers and foster debate on the opportunity to replicate best practices across different national and local settings.

-The ‘safe reporting project’ produced five “country reports” outlining the legal and policy frameworks surrounding “safe reporting” in Belgium, Italy, Spain, the Netherlands and the USA.
-The report for the USA will also explore the legal and political conditions that allowed the adoption of “sanctuary policies” in the cities of New York and San Francisco.
+The safe reporting project produced five country reports outlining the legal and policy frameworks surrounding "safe reporting" in Belgium, Italy, Spain, the Netherlands and the USA.
+The report for the USA will also explore the legal and political conditions that enabled the adoption of "sanctuary policies" in New York and San Francisco.

 • Belgium: country report